aws-samples/aws-service-catalog-tools-workshop/workshop/content/50-reInvent2019/200-task-2/300-configure-the-product-version.md

 {{< figure src="/tasks/SuccessfulFactoryProductRun.png" >}}

 {{% notice tip %}}
-You should see your commit message on this screen, it will help you know which version of ServiceCatalogFactory repository the pipeline is processing.
+You should see your commit message on this screen, it will help you know which version of ServiceCatalogFactory repo the pipeline is processing.
 {{% /notice %}}